JuliaData/DataFrames.jl/docs/src/lib/functions.md

 By default, selected operations in DataFrames.jl automatically use multiple threads when available.
 It is task-based and implemented using the `@spawn` macro from Julia Base.
-Functions that take user-defined functions and may run it in parallel accept a `multithreaded` keyword argument which allows disabling multithreading when the provided function requires serial execution or is not thread-safe.
+Functions that take user-defined functions and may run it in parallel accept a `threads` keyword argument which allows disabling multithreading when the provided function requires serial execution or is not thread-safe.

 This is a list of operations that currently make use of multi-threading: